 What can I buy with my CalFresh EBT card?

-CalFresh benefits can be used to purchase any food EXCEPT heated foods.
+CalFresh benefits can be used to purchase any food with the exception of pre-made heated foods.
 CalFresh cannot be used to buy non-food items such as diapers, beer, wine, liquor, cigarettes or tobacco.

 How much can you get from CalFresh?

 California releases its maximum CalFresh Allotments every fiscal year.
-For the current cycle started October 1, 2024, the maximum monthly asset limits are as follows:
+For the current cycle started October 1, 2025, the maximum monthly amounts are as follows:

 | People in Household | Gross Monthly Income | Net Monthly Income | Maximum CalFresh Allotment |